alphasldiallo/alphasldiallo.github.io/_posts/2021-03-27-gesture-recognition-using-a-neural-network.md

 ### Collecting data with an MPU6050
 If you choose to use this approach, make sure to order the correct IMU sensor.
 You can use this link as a reference: [MPU-6050 on Amazon](https://www.amazon.com/HiLetgo-MPU-6050-Accelerometer-Gyroscope-Converter/dp/B00LP25V1A/ref=sr_1_1?dchild=1&keywords=MPU-6050&qid=1625759114&sr=8-1).
-As you can see, it is pretty cheap do not hesitate to order several items just to be on the safe side.
+As you can see, it is pretty cheap.
+Do not hesitate to order several items just to be on the safe side.
 In this article, we will collect data from the IMU sensor through a Raspberry Pi.
 Make sure to have a soldering iron and some wires to connect to the GPIO port on your Raspberry, as presented below.
 <figure>
 	<img src="../assets/img/RPI_mpu6050.jpg" style="height=500px; text-align:'center'" />
 	<figcaption>Wiring an MPU6050 to RPi GPIO ports</figcaption>